albbus-stack/t5.rs/README.md

 ```

 - Compile and run the Android app using `bun android`
-- You can also debug the app wirelessly using `adb tcpip 5555` and `adb connect <device-ip>:5555` with the device temporarily connected via USB.
+- You can also debug the app wirelessly using `adb tcpip 5555` and `adb connect <device-ip>:5555` with the device temporarily connected via USB (this works great on WSL).
 - Connect to the local API server using `adb reverse tcp:8000 tcp:8000` from the local machine.